Key points:

-• Worksafe has ruled that operators must hold both a Dogging (DG) HRWL and SLELIC301 Conduct Safe Lifting with Excavators to qualify for the exemptions.
+- An exemption from this requirement is available for excavator operators who hold both a Dogging (DG) HRWL and SLELIC301 Conduct Safe Lifting with Excavators.

-• Worksafe has defined ‘safe working load’ as a machine’s rated capacity in its strongest configuration.
-This means the regulation will apply to smaller excavators than expected (potentially from around 5t operating weight).
+- Worksafe has defined ‘safe working load’ as an excavator's rated capacity in its strongest configuration.
+This means the regulation applies to smaller excavators from around 5t operating weight.

 Links to Worksafe publications